-Exams (100 points each): For each unit you will complete an exam.
-The exams will contain 50 multiple choice questions over the assigned chapters.
+Exams (4 exams @ 100 points each): This session you will take 4 regular exams.
+The exams will be taken in Blackboard and will contain 40 multiple choice/true false questions and 2 short answer questions (approximately 50-word response minimum for each) over the assigned chapters.
 You will be provided with materials to help you prepare for each exam and it is in your best interest to read all related chapters and spend time preparing.
-The exams are timed (1 hour), so be sure you are ready to complete the exam in one sitting before you begin an exam.
-I advise you to complete all coursework in a given unit and review any feedback given before attempting to complete an exam.
-Overall, exams will account for about 60% of your final grade.
+The exams are timed (1 hour), so be sure you are ready to complete the exam in one sitting before you begin an exam; time starts as soon as you click Begin and cannot be paused.
+Each individual exam will account for about 16% of your final grade (66% in total).